scarborough-courtney/ohimanual/tutorials/accessing_a_repo_with_github.md

 Download *git* at http://git-scm.com/downloads and follow the install instructions.

 Apple's [Xcode](https://developer.apple.com/xcode/) has a command line tools option during install which can override the preferred Git command line tools.
-To ensure you are using the latest preferred version, do the following things in RStudio and in Terminal:
+To ensure you are using the latest preferred version, do the following things in *RStudio* and in *Terminal*:

-- **RStudio**
+- *RStudio*

   Within RStudio, update your preferences for 'Git executable':

   > RStudio > Preferences... > Git/SVN > Git executable: `/usr/local/git/bin/git`

  ![](./fig/rstudio_prefs_git.png)

-- **Terminal**
+- *Terminal*

   From Terminal, add a line to your 'bash profile' (launch Terminal from Applications > Utilities > Terminal).